 - The depreciation strategy, which commenced in the 2020/21 financial year, continued for this MTREF in an effort to utilise available cash and reduce tariffs. - This strategy sees the City using its surplus cash flow to negate the recovery of a depreciation charge of R500 million per annum over seven years.
 This is done in order to offset revenue increases, due to loans not taken up previously.
-Subsequent to the tabled budget this amount was increased to R523 million for 2021/22 to fund a portion of the cost relating to land invasion; and - This attributes to the Budgeted Financial Performance showing a bottom-line deficit although the City's budget is fully funded as reflected in the Budgeted Cash Flow statement. - Various cost savings initiatives were also implemented to achieve a budget that is realistic, sustainable and credible.
+Subsequent to the tabled budget this amount was increased to R523 million for 2021/22 to fund a portion of the cost relating to the unlawful occupation of land initiative; and - This attributed to the Budgeted Financial Performance showing a bottom-line deficit although the City's budget is fully funded as reflected in the Budgeted Cash Flow statement. - Various cost savings initiatives were also implemented to achieve a budget that is realistic, sustainable and credible.
 Still ensuring the continuation of services and keeping revenue increases at low levels.